jaydio/routeros-scripts/addresslists/README.md

 See [Manual:IP/Firewall/Address list](http://wiki.mikrotik.com/wiki/Manual:IP/Firewall/Address_list) for further details.

+## Conditionals

+The following conditions apply when using the scripts located in [ros/](ros/):

+ * Installing a new address list involves the following steps
+   * Check if the address list file is present on the router's file system
+   * If present, remove all pre-existing entries identified by address list specific comment (e.g. "IPAM", "OpenBL" or "DShield")
+   * Once removed, attempt to import the address list file from the local file system
+   * If the import succeeds, and only then, purge the address list file from the local file system
+   * If the address list file is missing for whatever reason, the replace script exit with a warning
+   * If the address is smaller than 1KB (Kilobyte) it will not be used
+ * The fetch script has no way to determine if ..
+   * .. the list on the remote server contains newer entries than those currently installed
+   * .. the address list file contains any errors (e.g. file was truncated on the remote server or during transfer)
+ * Fetching a broken address list file WILL cause trouble
+ * When an address list was fetched successfully

+Everyone should be clear about the fact that this whole setup is fairly fragile and should be used with caution.
+The scripts mentioned at this point are currently being used in production and so far haven't caused any severe outages.
+However, it should be noted that almost all our routers are located in walking distance.
+It is advised to take pre-measures e.g. hard code those firewall rules responsible for allowing administrative access.
+This way you can at least ensure that the router's managemenet address stays reachable.

 ## Address Mappings

 Considering an export from IPAM - netblocks can be mapped using a range of ip addresses, subnets using the more common CIDR notation and hosts by using their respective ip address(es).
 If a host is configured with more than one ip address within the same network, the interface name or subnet name can be appended to the respective list name.